RiverNewbury/Haskell-SIDH/README.md

  - explanation of how to run the code
  - links to more resources
  - understand then explain Nats and TypeNats
+ - Make abs return length and signum return unit vector

 ## Explanation of design choices

  - I chose Haskell for this project as I
   - Am most comfortable in this language as I've done other projects in it
   - I needed to do this quickly and work around Uni work so I needed a quick prototyping langauge
   - I think that for explanatory purposes Haskell is a very good

 ## Links